onlineconvert/onlineconvert-api-sdk-php/README.md

   * You can leave this field empty if you are selecting any other kind of file
     * EG: pdf, png, zip...
 * filename
-  * This is the file name that the output will have after converting it
+  * This is the file name of the google drive picker file
-  * If this field is not sent you will get an output with the name `output.<extension>`
+  * If this field is not sent the file will be downloaded with the name `output.<extension>`

 ```
 $job = [